 How do I get a Labour Market Opinion (LMO)?

 Employers must complete the appropriate Labour Market Opinion application form once they are in a position to know they must hire a foreign worker.
 Applications that are not complete or are filled out incorrectly can cause delays.
 The employer must include the National Occupation Classification code.
 There are no government fees for obtaining an LMO.
 The processing time for a Labour Market Opinion is dependent on the type of employment and the province of employment.
-Processing times for a Labour Market Opinion can vary from a few weeks up to six months.
+LMO processing times can vary from a few weeks up to six months.

 What about my family members?